The-Balthazar/BrewLAN/mods/BrewLAN/documentation/Status - Side-mod.md

 ## BrewLAN modules
 Mods that require BrewLAN to be functional.
 For the most part these are totally dormant if they are enabled and BrewLAN isn't.

-### BrewUI
+### BrewLAN UI
+#### Engineer Tab
-* Field engineer UI changes.
+Field engineer UI changes.
 Completely inactive without BrewLAN, even while enabled.
 * Overwrites the two functions completely when active.
 * Completely optional, for compatibility.
 * Is overwritten by the support commander upgrade manager thing in GazUI and such.

+#### Spawn Menu
+Replaces the alt-f2 cheat spawn menu.
+* Has filters for active mods.
+* Works on all versions of Supreme Commander including the original.
+* A slight variant is included with both FAF and LOUD.

 ### BrewLAN: Gantry AIx 1–3
 * These are difficulty increasing AIx cheat mods that affect the Gantry, and give it increased production speed.
 With different caveats.